arrow-py/arrow/docs/index.rst

-..
-Arrow documentation master file, created by sphinx-quickstart on Mon May  6 15:25:39 2013.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 =========================================
 Arrow:  better dates and times for Python
 =========================================

-Arrow is a module for Python that provides a sensible way of creating, manipulating, formatting and converting dates and times.
-It is lightweight, Apache-licensed and heavily inspired by `moment.js <https://github.com/timrwood/moment/>`_ and `requests <https://github.com/kennethreitz/requests>`_.
+Arrow is a Python library that provides a sensible, intelligent way of creating, manipulating, formatting and converting dates and times.
+Arrow is simple, lightweight and heavily inspired by `moment.js <https://github.com/timrwood/moment>`_ and `requests <https://github.com/kennethreitz/requests>`_.

 ----
 Why?